dalance/svlint/md/ruleset-DaveMcEwan-design.md

   Another prominent example is in the rules `sequential block_in_*`, i.e. specifying and implementing purely combinatorial logic is clearer with purely combinatorial code (rather than procedures).
-4. Encourage canonicalisation.
-  The infamous [Zen of Python](https://peps.python.org/pep-0020/) phrases this concept as "There should be one-- and preferably only one --obvious way to do it."
-  By enforcing a strict style, readers can read and comprehend a large body of code quickly and accurately.

-Through rules which detect code that goes against those aims, reviewers are free to concentrate on aspects which require high-level thought such as "Is this an efficient design?", instead of "Is this code formatted prettily?".
+Through using rules which align with those 5 aims, reviewers are free to concentrate on aspects which require high-level thought such as "Is this an efficient design?", instead of less interesting things like "Will this code be synthesised as I expect?".
 This ruleset builds upon **ruleset-style** for cosmetic consistency, **ruleset-designintent** for consistent intepretation across tools, and **ruleset-DaveMcEwan-designnaming** for naming conventions.